cpske/ISP/assignment/week11/movie-rental2.md

 ## Assignment - More Refactorings

-### 1. Move PriceCode
+### 1. Move price code

 Movie has a `price_code` attribute, but Movie doesn't use it for anything.
 Only `Rental` uses the price code.

 From a modeling perspective, "price code" is not a characteristic of movies.
-"Price code" seems like a construct part of a specific rental business.
+"Price code" is a construct that's part of the rental business.

-> Not only that, but the price code may change!
+> Not only that, the price code may change!
-> "Mulan" is a "New Release" now, but in 2021 it won't be,
+> "Mulan" is a "New Release" now, but in 2021 it won't be.
-> even though the Movie is the same.
+> We would have to update Movie objects each year on 1 January.

-So, move `price_code` to Rental and remove it from Movie.
+So, `price_code` should be in Rental instead of Movie.

-Refactoring Signs and Design Principles:
+Refactoring Signs and Design Principles that support this change:

-* Rental shows *Feature Envy* (it wants the price code from movie) but the solution is the opposite of what is suggested on Refactoring Guru.
+* The code shows *Feature Envy* but the solution is the opposite of what is suggested on Refactoring Guru.
-* The code has *Message Chains* rental -> Movie -> PriceCode.
+* The code has *Message Chains* Rental -> Movie -> PriceCode.
 * Moving price code improves *encapsulation*, since only the Rental class uses it.

 ### 2. Add Attributes to Movie

-The revised Movie class only has a title.
+The revised Movie class has only a title.
 That's an anemic class.
-Add some important features of real movies.
+Add some useful features of real movies.

 Add:
 * `year` - the year the movie was released
 * `genre` - list, tuple, or set of Strings representing *genre*.
 * `is_genre(string)` - returns true if the string parameter matches one of the movie's *genre*.
-Use case-insensitive match.

 Make Movie **immutable**.
 There is no reason for other classes to modify a Movie.

 By making Movie immutable, it is safe to use the same Movie object in several Rental objects.

-In Java this is easy: make attributes private and no "set" methods.
+In Java this is easy: define attributes as private and don't provide any "set" methods.

-In Python, use a leading underscore in attribute names and write either `get_something` methods or read-only properties.
+In Python, use a leading underscore on attribute names and write either `get_something` methods or read-only properties.
 In this app we've already used `get_title`, etc., so for consistency use "getters".

 ### 3. Add a Movie Catalog